gdbooks/LegacyOpenGL/Chapter7/Ex1.md

         }
 ```

 The render function is going to set the camera at position (-7, 5, -7), looking at point (0, 0, 0).
 So we are going to load the appropriate view matrix.

 Then we're going to render our standard grid background.
+Take note, when we draw the grid we disable texturing, then re-enable texturing.
+This is because the grid color should come from GL.Color3, not the active texture.

 ```cs
         public override void Render() {